 Do I Need to Obtain a Separate Passport for My Baby?

 Yes.
 All persons, including newborn infants, are required to obtain passports in their own names.

 If applying for your child under age 13

-As a parent or legal guardian you may apply for your child.
-Normally, your child need not appear in person.
-However, passport agents reserve the right to require appearance of your child.
+As a parent or legal guardian you have to apply for your child.
+Both the parents have to appear in person and sign up at a passport agency or authorized passport acceptance facility.
+If only one parent can appear then a notarized Form DS-3053: Statement of Consent from the non-applying parent/guardian should be submitted.
 Both the parents are required to show their current valid ID.
 If you are not a U.S. citizen, you must show an alien registration card ("green card"), valid foreign passport, or driver's license.
-If you do not have acceptable ID, someone with current valid ID must vouch for you as described above.
+If you do not have an acceptable ID, someone with current valid ID must vouch for you as described above.
 A child would be issued a Passport valid for a maximum of five (5) years.

-Your photographs must be: 2x2 inches in size, identical, taken within the past 6 months, showing full face, front view with a plain white or off-white background.
-Do not wear a hat or headgear.
+- 2 Passport Photos that are : 2 x 2 inches in size, identical, taken within the past 6 months, showing full face, front view with a plain white or off-white background.
+Do not wear a hat or a headgear.

 - Copy of your child's Social Security Number.
 (Xerox copies are accepted).

-- ID of both the parents such as Driver's License or passport etc.
+- Proof of Identity of both the parents such as Driver's License or passport etc.

 - Passport fee and processing fee.